 Part of their offering also includes a range of ecommerce-specific automations.
 These include standard automations (cart recovery, order confirmations, etc.), but also more advanced campaigns (e.g. cross-sell, customer reactivation, browse abandonment).

-Omnisend have a free plan for up to 500 emails a month (reaching up to 250 contacts), with all advanced features included, automations too.
+Omnisend has a free plan for up to 500 emails a month (reaching up to 250 contacts), with all advanced features included, automations too.
 Find out more about Omnisend's pricing here.

 Video Review